vanshwassan/FantomDocs/api3.md

 ### **Funding a sponsor wallet**

-Once you have selected your dAPI, you can fund it by using the Market to send funds to the `sponsorWallet`, make sure your:
+Once you have selected your dAPI, you can activate it by using the [API3 Market](https://market.api3.org/) to send FTM to the `sponsorWallet`.
+Make sure your:

 - Wallet is connected to the Market and is the same network as the dAPI you are funding.
 - Balance of the wallet should be greater than the amount you are sending to the `sponsorWallet`.